joealewine/blockchain-rhos/howto/console-deploy-k8-firewall.md

 ## Resources required
 {: #deploy-k8-resources-required-firewall}

-Ensure that your OpenShift cluster has sufficient resources for the {{site.data.keyword.blockchainfull_notm}} console and for the blockchain nodes that you create.
+Ensure that your Kubernetes cluster has sufficient resources for the {{site.data.keyword.blockchainfull_notm}} console and for the blockchain nodes that you create.
 The amount of resources that are required can vary depending on your infrastructure, network design, and performance requirements.
 To help you deploy a cluster of the appropriate size, the default CPU, memory, and storage requirements for each component type are provided in this table.
 Your actual resource allocations are visible in your blockchain console when you deploy a node and can be adjusted at deployment time or after deployment according to your business needs.

 | **Component** (all containers) | CPU**  | Memory (GB) | Storage (GB) |
 |--------------------------------|---------------|-----------------------|------------------------|